fractal-bootcamp/precourse-materials/computer-science/basics/README.md

 - What is data?
 - What is an algorithm?
 - What is a function?
+- What is function scope?
+What is a block scope?
+What is global scope?
 - What is a variable?
 - What is a data type?
 - What is a data structure?
 What are some examples?